kwangloc/dialogue_to_soap_note/README.md

 # dialogue_to_soap_note

-A research / tooling repository to convert clinical dialogues into structured SOAP notes using a pipeline of speech-to-text, diarization, role classification, and summarization (fine-tuned LLMs).
+A research repository to convert clinical dialogues into structured SOAP notes using a pipeline of speech-to-text, diarization, role classification, and summarization (fine-tuned LLMs).

 ## Table of contents
 - [Overview](#overview)